-Netlify lets you link a GitHub, GitLab, or Bitbucket repository to a site for continuous deployment.
+Netlify lets you link a GitHub, GitLab, Bitbucket, or Azure DevOps repository to a site for continuous deployment.
+(Azure DevOps is currently in the beta stage.)
 Each time you push to your Git provider, Netlify runs a build with your tool of choice and deploys the result to our powerful CDN.

 # Basic build settings

 You can specify how Netlify will build your site by going to Site settings > Build & deploy > Continuous Deployment > Build settings.

 From Build settings, you can set a base directory, add a build command, and specify a publish directory.
 For public repos, you can also toggle your deploy log visibility.

 With continuous deployment, builds are active by default.
 You can stop or activate builds at will for more control of your workflow.